 Your licensed health care provider will most likely diagnose your condition based on your history and symptoms.
-You will rarely need testing.
-If your symptoms persist, your licensed health care provider may ask for a stool sample to look for viruses, bacteria, and parasites.
+Tests are rarely needed.
+If your symptoms persist, your licensed doctor may request a stool sample to look for viruses, bacteria and parasites.

 Can viral gastroenteritis be prevented?

 Vaccines are available to protect children from rotavirus.
 Licensed health care providers give shots to babies before age 6 months.
-You and your children can help prevent viral gastroenteritis by taking these steps:
+You and your children can help prevent viral gastroenteritis by taking the following measures:

-- Wash hands for 20 seconds with soap and water after going to the bathroom, after changing a diaper, and before touching any food.
+Wash your hands with soap and water for 20 seconds after going to the toilet, changing nappies and touching food

-- If someone in the house has gastroenteritis, wash all surfaces that might be contaminated with a bleach-based cleaner.
+If someone in the house has gastroenteritis, wash all surfaces that could be contaminated with bleach

-- Avoid any food or water with warnings of contamination.
+Avoid food or water with warnings of contamination

 How is viral gastroenteritis treated?

-- Drink plenty of light fluids like water, ice chips, fruit juice, broth, and sports drinks.
+Drink plenty of light fluids such as water, ice chips, fruit juice, broth, and sports drinks